-- 1. Compare different types of measuring instruments, their construction, operation and characteristics - 2.
-Identify the instruments suitable for typical measurements - 3.
-Apply the knowledge about magnetic measuring and to use them effectively. - 4.
+- 1. Classify various types of potentiometers - 2.
+Compare different types of measuring instruments, their construction, operation and characteristics - 3.
+Evaluate the values of Resistance, Inductance and Capacitance using various bridges - 4.
+Apply the knowledge of magnetic measurements and to use them effectively. - 5.
 Apply the knowledge of smart and digital metering for industrial applications